CaoRuiming/bpr-wordpress/wp-content/plugins/powerpress/readme.txt

 = Fan of PowerPress and want to show your support? = If you are a fan of PowerPress, we would greatly appreciate it if you could take a moment and [leave us a review on WordPress.org](https://wordpress.org/support/plugin/powerpress/reviews/?rate=5#new-post).
 Your support is greatly appreciated!

+= 7.5.3 =
+* Released on 7/31/2019
+* Fixed bug for older versions of PHP with WebSub, service to notify Google Podcasts of new episodes.

+= 7.5.2 =
+* Released on 7/25/2019
+* Fixed logic bug introduced in 7.5 for sites using versions of PHP 5.4 or older.
+* Added code changes to Blubrry Hosting's Post to Social from PowerPress feature.
+(Last beta release of this feature!)

+= 7.5.1 =
+* Released on 7/23/2019
+* Added library for PubSubHubbub.
+Missed it when merging latest git release into wordpress.org svn.
+Sorry about that!

+= 7.5 =
+* Released on 7/23/2019
+* Added new Apple categories announced in July.
+The new Apple Categories will be made available on Apple Podcasts mid August, 2019.
+* Added Multi-program Blubrry Podcast Hosting, perfect for Category podcasting.
+* Added *Update Google PubSubHubbub*, lets Google Podcasts and other podcast directory services when your podcast publishes new episodes.
+* Added support for various languages to podcast as including "Thai" and "Vietnamese".

+= 7.4.4 =
+* Releasd on 6/21/2019
+* Fixed bug introduced in last update that calculated the total number of episodes when viewing podcasts in channels and post types in PowerPress admin.
+(Thanks @edzila60610 for bringing to our attention!)
+* Removed all mentions of Google+.
+(Thanks @k_abel for bringing to our attention!)
+* Fixed notice message getting cut off for the "Clear Plugins Update Cache" option under "Tools".
+(Thanks @k_abel for bringing to our attention!)
+* Added option `archive`="true" for the `powerpress_subscribe` shortcode to allow for the shortcode to be added to archive/category pages.

+= 7.4.3 =
+* Released on 6/12/2019
+* Updated labels for Subscribe buttons and links in admin.
+* Note: Apple has announced the end of life for iTunes desktop (except for Windows).
+PowerPress will be removing iTunes desktop specific features where they conflict with the Apple Podcasts iOS app.
+* Enhanced iTunes summary updated, optimized for latest iOS podcasts app.
+It is now designed for Apple Podcasts iOS app rather than for iTunes desktop.
+(Thanks Robin for your assistance!)
+* Force feed discovery on homepage only to use default podcast feed for Google Search.
+* Fixed bug with deleting media files hosted on Blubrry Podcast hosting.
+* Fixed bug with posts with revisions being part of the total number of episodes when viewing podcast feeds in PowerPress settings.
+* Fixed bug with skipto position time not getting included in feed show notes.
+(Thanks @tszt for bringing to our attention!)

+= 7.4.2 =
+* Released on 4/26/2019
+* Fixed `T_FUNCTION` bug for PHP 5.2 (not an issue if you have PHP 5.3 or newer)

+= 7.4.1 =
+* Released on 4/10/2019
+* Added logic to authentication email addresses differently for premium password protected podcasts.
+* Added support for YoastSEO and Google Podcasts (Thanks @sunkast for bringing to our attention!)
+* Removed use of `create_function` to fix damaged serialized data created by the old PodPress plugin.
+(Thanks @oilmanmag and Dimitris for bringing to our attention!)
+* Fixed `esc_attr()`bug with podpress import.
+* Added Tamil (ta) as a podcast feed language option.
+Thanks KT for requesting!
+If you do not see your language pelase contact us we will add it!
+* Changed feed join query to solve conflict with the Affiliate Disclosure Pro plugin.
+(Thanks @ndnakashima for bringing to our attention!)
+* New functionality for Taxonomy podcasting and the `powerpress_subscribe` shortcode (Thanks @tristanmason for testing!)
+* Fixed taxonomy bugs with the playlist player shortcodes (Thanks @tristanmason for the code and helping us test!)
+* PowerPress playlist player can now be ordered in ascending order with attribute order="asc" (Thanks @tristanmason for the code and helping us test!)
+* Fixed bug with skipto shortcode leaving a blank value in feeds.
+(Thanks @tszt for bringing to our attention!)
+* Skipto timestamp now uses the timestamp exactly as you entered it as the label as long as it has at least one colon to separate minutes from seconds.
+* Fixed bug for post type podcasting in the situation where there can be multiple post types for blog posts or pages.
+(Thanks @shawnogordo for the bug fix!)

 = 7.4 =
 * Released on 10/03/2018